xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 That will make sure that any non-tracked files are removed and that any changes in tracked files are reverted.
 The latter will also make sure that no parts of a quilt patch-queue are still applied.

+TODO
+====

+* How and when to tag releases → `gbp buildpackage --git-tag` or even `gbp buildpackage --git-tag-only` only after the upload has been uploaded/accepted.
+* How and when to push tags.
+Debian Perl Group's `dpt push` comes in handy.
+* `git commit -m 'Something unimportant' -m 'Git-Dch: Ignore'`
+* `export QUILT_PATCHES=debian/patches` should be mentioned under 'Repository setup', not under 'Verify that the package builds'